GMMan/game-and-watch-decrypt/README.md

   addresses correctly.
 Replaces plaintext file with ciphertext and vice versa.
 - `aesenc`: Encrypts using AES-GCM.
 Replaces plaintext file with tag and ciphertext concatenated.
 - `aesdec`: Decrypts using AES-GCM.
-Replaces file with tag and ciphertext concatenated, with plaintext.
+Replaces the concatenated tag and ciphertext with plaintext.

 Each command takes the path of the file you want to operate on and replaces the contents of the file with the resulting data.